-PPD901 INSTRUMENTAL ANALYSIS OF DRUGS AND DRUG PRODUCTS (3+1 CH, First Semester)

-Course Coordinator: Dr. Fazilatun Nessa
+PPD901 INSTRUMENTAL ANALYSIS OF DRUGS AND DRUG PRODUCTS (3+1 CH, First Semester) Course Coordinator: Dr. Fazilatun Nessa

-This course prepares the students with knowledge and skills required in analysis of drugs and formulations through commonly employed techniques, UV - Visible spectroscopy; Florescence and phosphorescence spectrometry; High performance liquid chromatography; Infrared spectroscopy; Thermal methods of analysis; X-ray diffraction, particle size determination using Laser diffraction, determination of zeta potential using zeta-sizer, in pharmaceutical industries.
-The theory and practical of the instrumental methods is supported by analytical method validation, proper interpretation of analytical data and mathematical techniques for preparing standards and samples.
+This course prepares the students with knowledge and skills required in analysis of drugs and formulations through commonly employed techniques, UV - Visible spectroscopy; Florescence spectroscopy; High performance liquid chromatography; Fourier Transform Infrared spectroscopy; Thermal methods of analysis; X-ray diffraction, particle size determination using Laser diffraction, determination of zeta potential using zeta-sizer, in pharmaceutical industries.
+The theory and practical of the instrumental methods is supported by qualitative/quantitative analytical method, method development and validation, proper interpretation of analytical data, and mathematical techniques for preparing standards and samples.

-PPD902 PRINCIPLES OF PHARMACOKINETICS & DRUG DELIVERY DISPOSITION (2 CH, First Semester)

-Course Coordinator: Prof. Bazigha Kadhim Abdul Rasool
+PPD902 PRINCIPLES OF PHARMACOKINETICS & DRUG DELIVERY DISPOSITION (2 CH, First Semester) Course Coordinator: Prof. Bazigha Kadhim Abdul Rasool

 This course provides knowledge and understanding of biopharmaceutical and pharmacokinetic considerations in safe and effective pharmaceutical product development.
 The course emphasizes the impact of the physiological factors, pharmacokinetic parameters and physicochemical properties on drug pharmacokinetics and bioavailability.
-Students are also exposed to the concepts and procedures related drug diffusion and dissolution, in-vitro in-vivo correlations, biopharmaceutical classification system and bioavaivers.
+Students are also exposed to the concepts and procedures related drug diffusion and dissolution, in-vitro in-vivo correlations, biopharmaceutical classification system and biowaivers.